-Why look at the Buddhists?
+Why did I choose the Buddhists specifically for this example?
 Europeans have our own traditions, just without as much documentation.
 We’re a free-form lot.
 These folks certainly can sleep rough as need arose on a holy pilgrimage and don’t appear to be overburdened with stuff.

 Coming next – Ultra Minimalists, Part 4 – Modern Minimalism – a re-blog from Joshua Fields Millburn.

 5 thoughts on “Ultra Minimalists, Part 3”

 Life gets considerably more cluttered when there is:

 Anything other than spending all your time sitting around or on the road